Guide to Visiting

 Tours may not be suitable for some very young children.

-Little ones 6 and under are certainly welcome on the hour-long tour; in fact, they get in free!
+We are asking all our guests to wear a mask and practice physical distancing.
+If you have a child under 2 years old we do not recommend visiting the museum at this time.
+Children between the ages of 2 and 6 are certainly welcome on the hour-long tour; in fact, they get in free!
 However, a parent with a loud or disruptive child may be asked to leave the tour if the noise is detracting from the experience for others.
 We are happy to refund the money of any parent who needs to step out to care for a young child.
 The Living History and Graveyard Shift Ghost tours are not recommended for children younger than 10.
 We encourage parents use their discretion on whether a tour is right for their child.

 Cell Phones and Photography